lubeda/EspHoMaTriXv2/README.md

 - [Pixelix](https://github.com/BlueAndi/esp-rgb-led-matrix) controlled via REST API or Websocket
 - [AWTRIX-Light](https://github.com/Blueforcer/awtrix-light) From the developer of AWTRIX, optimized for the Ulanzi TC001 hardware

-All of the various solutions have their pros and cons.
-I tried some and used AWTRIX for a long time, but I found it lacking in a lot of ways (in my opinion,) so I started work on an esphome.io variant.
+All the various solutions have their pros and cons.
+I tried some and used AWTRIX for a long time, but I found it lacking in many ways (in my opinion), so I started work on an esphome.io variant.
 Targeted for an optimized and extensible Home Assistant integration without paid blueprints, MQTT broker requirement, or the need to upload files to the ESP board.

 ### word of warning